 6. Thailand

-Thailand is regularly recommended as one of the world’s top destinations for solo travel because it’s cheap, beautiful, safe, and friendly.
-Plus, as one of the most popular stops on the global travel trail, it’s pretty much guaranteed that you’ll meet lots of other people while you’re here.
+Thailand is regularly recommended as one of the best destinations for solo travel because it’s cheap, beautiful, safe, and friendly.
+Plus, as one of the most popular stops on the global backpacking trail, you’re almost guaranteed to meet lots of other solo travellers while you’re here.

 With its gorgeous beaches and sensational landscape, Thailand’s southern islands are ideal for a singles holiday packed with rest and relaxation.
-Whether you head to the Gulf coast on the east or the Andaman coast on the west, you can feel confident that you’ll receive a warm welcome and kind hospitality wherever you are; Thailand isn’t known as the ‘Land of Smiles’ for nothing.
+Whether you head to the Gulf coast on the east or the western Andaman coast, you can feel confident that you’ll receive a warm welcome and kind hospitality wherever you are; Thailand isn’t known as the ‘Land of Smiles’ for nothing!

 Aside from countless night markets, cafes, and restaurants, Chiang Mai is home to dozens of cooking schools.
 Here, you can learn how to make delicious Thai food and meet plenty of new people.